CMA Fest 2025: A Country-Fueled Countdown Begins in Nashville

 Country Entertainment News

-With over a decade of experience in NASCAR, I’ve built a dynamic career spanning media, public relations, sponsorship acquisitions, and brand representation.
-My 13-year journey included roles ranging from promotional model—as Miss Valvoline—to business owner, having launched an apparel line specifically tailored for female motorsports fans.
-I also owned and operated two media outlets within NASCAR, and my work behind the lens led to shooting for Getty Images at some of the sport’s biggest events.
-These diverse experiences gave me a 360-degree view of the motorsports industry, both on and off the track.
-Outside of NASCAR, I spent time working in minor league baseball with the Pioneer League—broadening my understanding of sports marketing and fan engagement in a different arena.
-In addition, I hold a degree in audio engineering and began my career in music at the renowned Sumet-Burnet studio in Dallas, Texas.
-Having grown up in recording studios from the age of nine, music has always been my first love.
-My time in Dallas also included hands-on experience in artist booking and management, where I supported emerging bands through label signings, tours, and the often unpredictable realities of the music business.
+Christina Keys has over a decade of experience in NASCAR, building a dynamic career spanning media, public relations, sponsorship acquisitions, and brand representation.
+Her 13-year journey included roles ranging from promotional model—as Miss Valvoline—to business owner, having launched an apparel line specifically tailored for female motorsports fans.
+She also owned and operated two media outlets within NASCAR, and her work behind the lens led to shooting for Getty Images at some of the sport’s biggest events.
+These diverse experiences gave her a 360-degree view of the motorsports industry, both on and off the track.
+Outside of NASCAR, Keys worked in minor league baseball with the Pioneer League, broadening her understanding of sports marketing and fan engagement in a different arena.
+In addition, she holds a degree in audio engineering and began her career in music at the renowned Sumet-Burnet studio in Dallas, Texas.
+Having grown up in recording studios from the age of nine, music has always been her first love.
+Her time in Dallas also included hands-on experience in artist booking and management, where she supported emerging bands through label signings, tours, and the often unpredictable realities of the music business.

 Back Row L to R: Ellie Gray (Concord), Lily Bunta (Concord), Anthony DeVincenzo (Red Light Management), Autumn House-Tallant (Red Light Management), Melissa Spillman (Concord), Matt Turner (Concord), Claire Buchanan (Concord) Front row: Brad Kennard (Concord), Grace Tyler, Courtney Allen (Concord) Photo Credit: Audrey Spillman Previous post Grace Tyler Signs Publishing Deal with Concord Music Publishing